xeiroh/CLSA---Cross-Lingual-Summarization-Attack-on-LLM-Watermarking/README.md

 This research is conducted for academic purposes to identify vulnerabilities in watermarking systems and improve their robustness.
 The findings highlight important security considerations for deployed watermarking schemes and should inform the development of more resilient detection methods.

 ---

-*This repository contains the complete experimental setup, results, and analysis for NeurIPS 2025 workshop submission on cross-lingual summarization attacks against LLM watermarking.*